 - Tavis Smiley’s commentary on the Tom Joyner Morning Show became the most influential political voice in Black media.
 His State of the Black Union forums, broadcast on C-SPAN, were the closest thing Black America had to a national town hall.

 - Michael Baisden’s approach was more confrontational, more grassroots, and in many ways more effective.
-His listener boycotts generated real economic pressure — businesses felt it in their revenue within days.
+His listener boycotts created real economic pressure — businesses felt it in their revenue within days.
 He was not a political commentator.
 He was a political organizer who happened to organize through radio.

-Clear Channel Ate the Signal
+Try 10 Free IQ Questions →Clear Channel Ate the Signal

 The destruction of Black radio did not begin with streaming.
 It began with consolidation.